gtluu/timsconvert/README.md

 --outfile                 User defined filename for output if converting a single file.
 If input is a folder
                           with msdultiple .d files, this parameter should not be used as it results in each file overwriting the previous due to having the same filename.
---mode                    Choose whether to export spectra in "raw", "centroid", or "profile" formats.
+--mode                    Choose whether to export spectra in "raw" or "centroid" formats.
 Deafults to
                           "centroid".
 --compression             Choose between ZLIB compression ("zlib") or no compression ("none").
 Defaults to "zlib".